jiaaaaaao/donationmanage/README.md

-This program is intended for terminal interaction.
-Required JAVA environment version higher than 17
+This program is intended for terminal interaction. \n Required JAVA environment version higher than 17 \n

-Start Program:
+Start Program: \n
 `java -jar donationmanage.jar`

 1. Create a donation